Jackson McLerran

-Jackson Reed McLerran (born May 3, 1999) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 96 Toyota for MAN Motorsports.
+Jackson Reed McLerran (born May 3, 1999) is an American professional stock car racing driver who currently competes full-time in the ARCA Menards Series East and part-time in the ARCA Menards Series, driving the No. 06/95/96 Toyota for MAN Motorsports.

 Racing career

 McLerran has previously competed in series such as the CRA JEGS All-Stars Tour and the CRA Street Stocks Series.

 In 2024, it was revealed that McLerran would make his debut in the ARCA Menards Series at Lucas Oil Indianapolis Raceway Park, driving the No. 96 Toyota for MAN Motorsports.
 As the event is also a combination event with the ARCA Menards Series East, it also served as his debut in that series as well.
 He started in thirtieth and finished in 26th due to a crash.

-In 2025, it was revealed that McLerran will run a partial schedule in the East Series for MAN Motorsports, this time driving the No. 95 entry.
+In 2025, it was revealed that McLerran would run a partial schedule in the East Series for MAN Motorsports, this time driving the No. 95 entry.